albseb511/frontend/day_001/frontend_002.md

 # EXERCISE
-Build the following Table using tables/flex/grid:
+Build the following using tables/flex/grid:
 Challenge:
 1. Do not use classes or id or inline styling for the content.
 2. Use selectors and combinators to get the output